mohaidr/LPS/readme.md

 ### Add HTTP Run
 `Command: lps add [options]`

 Adds an HTTP run to a predefined test plan.
-This command configures the specifics of the HTTP requests to be made during the test, including the type of requests, target URLs, and the sequence of these requests.
+This command configures the specifics of the HTTP testing scenario to be made during the test, including the type of requests, target URLs, and the sequence of the testing scenarios.
 It is crucial for tailoring the test to simulate specific user interactions with the web application.

     Test Name (-tn, --testname <testname>): Required.
 Specifies the test to which the HTTP run will be added.